thiennhan2701/CS221/Machine_Translation/README.md

 # CS221_Natural-Language-Processing

 Learn the machine translation model along with the techniques used in it.
 Then design the baseline model and improve this model based on the state-of-the-art technique.
+This project was done by:
+  - github.com/thiennhan2701
+  - github.com/chaumintruong
+  - github.com/huynhhuy1401